tobyweston/essential_acceptance_testing/manuscript/part2/pitfalls.md

-## Users can't tell how the system should behave
+## Users can't tell how the system is supposed to behave

 (shared memory)